 Swabs taken from the sites are being sent to a defence laboratory for testing.
-The operation could take "weeks or months" to complete, they say.
+The operation could take "weeks or months" to complete, police say.

-Police have spoken "briefly" to Mr Rowley after he regained consciousness and will be speaking to him more as he continues his recovery.
+Police spoke "briefly" to Mr Rowley after he regained consciousness and will be speaking to him more as he continues his recovery.

 Officers are also looking through more than 1,300 hours of CCTV footage.